What is Palliative Care?

 Palliative Care Set-Up

-Palliative care can be offered in different settings.
+Palliative care for patients can be offered in different settings.
 It can be in the hospital as a person receives chemotherapy and radiation.
-It can also be given on an outpatient basis in a clinic or a nursing home or even as a home care system at the patient’s home, or a relative’s home (known as home palliative care).
+Care can be provided on an outpatient basis in a clinic or a nursing home or even as a home care system at the patient’s home, or a relative’s home (known as home palliative care).

-Whenever the services are offered, the goals of palliative care remain the same.
+Whenever the services are offered, palliative care programs improves quality of life.

-Everyone suffering from a terminal illness is eligible for palliative.
+Everyone suffering from a terminal illness is eligible to receive palliative care.
 Being in palliative care does not mean that you will die.
-It is a chance to get specialized care to subsidize the pain that comes with medical procedures.
+It is a chance to get specialized medical care to subsidize the pain that comes with medical procedures.

 An individual does not have to be palliative care for a long time; sometimes, after a patient gets better, they can quit the services.
 Subsequently, a patient may have to proceed with hospice care.